Stereotypes in Sports

 Another element of the conversation about the role of men and women in sports is how do we make it more equitable for transgender people to participate in sports, both amateur and professional?
 Although we did not explore the “T” aspect of the LGBT community, this is a group of people with extreme difficulties in the present.
 The conversations about the role of trans people will dominate the future of sports.

 Stereotypes have caused a great deal of damage to sports at all levels.
-Schools, universities, and organizations are continuing to fail women’s sports while LGB people are making strides in some respects but failing at others.
+Schools, universities, and organizations are continuing to fail women’s sports while LGB people are making strides in some respects but failing in others.
 Education is a cure for ignorance, and stakeholders in sports need to take such matters into their own hands to provide a better environment for all people to participate in sports.

 If you quote information from this page in your work, then the reference for this page is: